tacowordpress/taco-theme/src/app/config/README.md

 ## Dashboard widgets

 To add a widget to the admin dashboard, assign an array to the `dashboard_widgets` option.
-Use the widget name as the key, and the name of a public method in `TacoConfig` as the value.
+Use the widget name as the key, and the name of a public method in `Config` as the value.

 ```php
 $this->config = [